 “We used to serve in the same company.
 He was killed by a sniper in March during a mission.
 We couldn’t get the body, and now it’s too late.
 I don’t know if he’s been taken or not” – says Mikhail Shagodin, Vasily’s comrade-in-arms.

 There are others like Vasily.
 By searching through online social networks, we have found five other Belarus-born men who have shared his fate.
-They are: Paval Jauhlieuski, Piotr Luzanau, Nikalai Markau, Uladzislau Charnou, and Andrej Babko.
+They are: Pavel Evglevskij, Petr Luzanau, Mikalai Markau, Uladzislau Charnou, and Andrej Babko.
 Ukrainian intelligence agencies have so far confirmed two dead mercenaries without specifying their names.
 And there is an unspecified number of those who keep fighting on Russia’s side.

 Although most recruits keep quiet about their service in Russian and pro-Russian units in Ukraine, some are rather outspoken.
-Anatoly Malchanau,
+Anatol Malchanau,

 a 52-year-old Vinnytsia-born man has turned his VK social media page into a war journal.
 Anatoly used to live in Gomel where he had been prosecuted several times, including for theft